rustyeddy/rustyeddy.com/content/software/_index.md

 ### The GUI Down

-In the mean time the UI team headed up by Mini is cranking through the user interface code with a mocked back end getting the whole UX flow together.
-Iterating through screen designs, tweaking the Style Guide all according to user feedback.
+In the mean time the UI team consisting of Mini is cranking through the user interface code with a mocked back end getting the whole UX flow together.
+Iterating through screen designs, tweaking the Style Guide all the while responding to the regular user feedback she is getting.

-### Getting the GUI Down
+### Back to the Backend

-Back to Joan all tests finally pass!
+Back to Joan: after a few iterations and expanded tests cases all tests finally pass!

-At this point Joan commits the code to her _feature branch_ and _pushes_ the branch to the server where she will create a _pull request_ (also known as a _Merge Request_ in gitlab).
+At this point Joan commits the code to her _feature branch_ and _pushes_ the branch to the server where she will create a _pull request_ (also known as a _Merge Request_ in gitlab) that will allow Joans new code to be scrutinized by peers.

 ### Pull Requests and Peer Reviews